-49. Release of Documents for judicial Proceedings
+46. Releases of Documents for Judicial Proceedings

-The AAA shall, upon the written request of a party, furnish to the party, at its expense, certified copies of any papers in the AAA's possession that may be required in judicial proceedings relating to the arbitration.
+The AAA shall, upon the written request of a party to an arbitration proceeding, furnish to the party, at its expense, certified copies of papers in the AAA's possession that are required in judicial proceedings relating to the arbitration.

-50. Applications to Court and Exclusion of Liability
+47. Applications to Court and Exclusion of Liability

-- No judicial proceeding by a party relating to the subject matter of the arbitration shall be deemed a waiver of the party's right to arbitrate. - b.
-Neither the AAA nor any arbitrator in a proceeding under these rules shall be a party in judicial proceedings relating to the arbitration. - c.
+- a.
+No judicial proceeding by a party relating to the subject matter of the arbitration shall be deemed a waiver of the party's right to arbitrate. - b.
+Neither the AAA nor any arbitrator in a proceeding under these rules is a necessary party in judicial proceedings relating to the arbitration. - c.
 Parties to these rules shall be deemed to have consented that judgment upon the arbitration award may be entered in any federal or state court having jurisdiction thereof. - d.
 Neither the AAA nor any arbitrator shall be liable to any party for any act or omission in connection with any arbitration conducted under these rules.

-51. Administrative Fees
+48. Administrative Fees